debiki/talkyard-prod-one/docs/copy-backups-elsewhere.md

 If the above test works, then schedule a cron job to copy backups regularly.
 Do this on the backup server:

     # (replace 'serveraddress' with the server address)
-    crontab -l | { cat; echo '@hourly rsync -e "ssh -i .ssh/id_remotebackup" -av remotebackup@serveraddress:/ ed-backups/ >> cron.log 2>&1'; } | crontab -
+    crontab -l | { cat; echo '@hourly rsync -e "ssh -i .ssh/id_remotebackup" -av remotebackup@serveraddress:/ talkyard-backups/ >> cron.log 2>&1'; } | crontab -

-Now you'll have fresh backups of your forum in ~/ed-backups/, in case the ED server disappears.
+Now you'll have fresh backups of your forum in ~/talkyard-backups/, in case the Talkyard server disappears.

 (Why do we run the rsync client read-only on the backup server?
-Well, because if we were to let the ED server connect and write to the backup server, then someone who breaks in to the ED server could ransomware-encrypt all backups (that is, encrypt everything and tell you "give me money, only then will I unencrypt your data so you can read it again").
-But when the ED server doesn't have access to the backup server, this cannot happen.
-Note that it should be easier to make the backup server safe, because it doesn't need to run the whole ED tech stack.)
+Well, because if we were to let the Talkyard server connect and write to the backup server, then someone who breaks in to the Talkyard server could ransomware-encrypt all backups (that is, encrypt everything and tell you "give me money, only then will I unencrypt your data so you can read it again").
+But when the Talkyard server doesn't have access to the backup server, this cannot happen.
+Note that it should be easier to make the backup server safe, because it doesn't need to run the whole Talkyard tech stack.)